Leveraging Your Summer Layoff: How to Make Your Company's Postseason Hiatus Work For You

 Shin Takeda at Shin-Style, Courtesy McCann

 Building your dance network can help you book summer gigs.
-Maggie Small and Mate Szentes of Richmond Ballet individually reach out to artists they encounter during their regular season, such as guest choreographers, to inquire about summer projects.
+Maggie Small and Mate Szentes, formerly of Richmond Ballet, individually reached out to artists they encountered during their regular season, such as guest choreographers, to inquire about summer projects.
 “Even if they don’t have something going on, you let them know you’re interested and keep in touch,” Small says.
 “You’ll be on their mind for future summer gigs.”
-For the last two summers, the pair traveled together to work with San Diego–based pickup groups Pacific Arts Society and ARC Entertainment Company.
+In the past, the pair traveled together to work with San Diego–based pickup groups Pacific Arts Society and ARC Entertainment Company.
 “It’s important to see what’s out there, and to work in new environments,” Small says.

 When it comes to planning the summer, Szentes recommends starting early, especially for male dancers, who tend to be more in demand.
 “I start reaching out to people as early as January,” he says.
 “I like to have time to choose between overlapping projects.”